 A video could be one that you create or it can be one you find on YouTube or Vimeo that explains what you do.

 Consider focusing your sales pages on content that focuses on each specific target industry.

-If you’d like to learn more about converting visitors to customers, visit this short blot post.
+If you’d like to learn more about converting visitors to customers, visit this short blog post.

 As usual, I really do hope this is helpful.
 See you!